 Domains are created and edited within their own tabular-style view called the Domains view.

-You can open the Domains view by clicking the Domains button found in the Design group on the Data tab or on the Fields and Subtypes tabs available with the fields and subtypes views.
+You can open the Domains view by clicking the Domains button found in the Data Design group on the Data tab or on the Fields and Subtypes tabs available with the fields and subtypes views.

 Within the Domains view, you can view existing domains, edit their properties and values, and create domains.